syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-hover
             </td>
             <td>
-                This class adds to row of grid while hover grid rows.
+                This class adds to the row of grid when hovering on grid rows.
             </td>
         </tr>
         <tr>